 During my social scientific doctorate research, I was enrolled at the European Graduate School in Addiction Research at Dresden International University (ESADD) and the Research Training Group on Bioethics at the International Centre for Ethics in Sciences and Humanities (IZEW).
 My thesis was based on responsibility attribution for addiction.
 It was interdisciplinary between philosophy and social science and answered two key research questions.
 One was empirical, and asked how addiction care professionals attribute responsibility for relapse.
 The other was ethical, and asked whether and how we can justify the attribution of responsibility for relapse.

-I graduated in 2007 with a Dipl.-Päd., which is equivalent to a Master in Education.
+I graduated in 2007 with a Dipl.-Päd. with a focus on social work, which is equivalent to a Master in Education.
 During my undergraduate studies, I was enrolled at the Otto-Friedrich University Bamberg.
 I received training in the educational sciences, sociology, psychology and philosophy.
 During this period, I worked as a research assistant at the University and part-time at a drug addiction rehabiliation clinic.